0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 For the system requirements, see [Validator Node System Requirements](/validator-node-system-requirements.md).

-If you would like to start and run the validator node from binaries, see [Run a Validator Node from Binaries](binaries.md).
+If you would like to start and run the validator node from binaries, see the guide on [spinning up a Validator node using binaries](./validator-binaries.md).

 !!!caution